 Across the street, I saw Moriya walking out of the guardhouse with a flashlight in hand.

-The lights flickered again, the headlights of a passing car the only source of light for a second.
+The lights flickered again, and made the headlights of a passing car our only source of light for a brief moment.

 "Mama, I think someone is watching us."